Alex Jones: Events related to the January 6 Capitol attack

 In February 2021, The Washington Post reported that the FBI was investigating any role Jones might have played in influencing the participation of Proud Boys and Oath Keepers in the incursion.
 Jones had previously hosted leaders of the two groups on his programs.
 Some members of the groups had been indicted for conspiracy in the incident.

 On November 22, 2021, the House Select Committee on the January 6 Attack subpoenaed Jones for testimony and documents by December 18 and 6, respectively.
 He had a virtual meeting with the committee by video link on January 24, 2022.
 By the estimate of his legal team, Jones said, he pleaded the Fifth Amendment 100 times and had been instructed to do so by his counsel.

 On August 5, 2022, during a defamation trial in Texas brought by Sandy Hook school shooting parents against Jones, a lawyer for the plaintiffs revealed that Jones's lawyer had inadvertently sent him two years of texts from Jones's phone.
 On August 8, the House select committee investigating the January 6 attack received those text messages; they had requested the information since Jones had helped organize a rally before the Capitol attack.
 Jones's lawyer, Norm Pattis, had also released confidential discovery items including Sandy Hook plaintiffs' medical records, and consequently, in January 2023, a judge suspended his law license.
 At the time of his license suspension, Pattis was part of the legal team defending Proud Boys leader Joseph Biggs against charges of seditious conspiracy.

 On September 12, 2023, Owen Shroyer, an InfoWars co-host who accompanied Jones to the capital on January 6, 2021, was sentenced to thirty days in prison for violating an active order to stay away from the Capitol grounds.
 He had received the order after previously being arrested for causing a disturbance in another governmental building.

+2026 Iran War

+In April 2026, amid the 2026 Iran War, Trump threatened Iran by writing on social media: "A whole civilization will die tonight, never to be brought back again".
+Jones, alongside several other notable conservatives, called for Trump to be removed from office through the use of the Twenty-fifth Amendment.